fire-cloud-apps/gitbook-blogs/AWS/Security/IAM Role Anywhere.md

 ---

-Let me know if you'd like me to package this into a downloadable `.zip` with all scripts and templates.
+Below is the complete [package to dowonload](/aws_rolesanywhere_automation.zip) and work you can unzip the `.zip` file which contains  all scripts and templates.